-Is There Anybody out There is on Pink Floyd's hugely successful album 'The Wall'.
+Is There Anybody Out There? is on Pink Floyd's hugely successful album 'The Wall'.
 It's a beautiful, haunting song that's fantastic for fingerstyle players to learn.
-The hardest part is to constantly let each note ring into the next and not let any of your fingers accidentally mute another string.
+In this lesson we're going to be learning this fine song from start to finish.

-Is There Anybody out There was played on a nylon strung guitar for the recording, which gives it a smooth and warm tone, but it works just as well on a steel strung guitar too.
-The guitar part doesn't start until halfway through the song and is accompanied by an orchestra.
+Is There Anybody Out There? was played on a nylon strung guitar for the recording, which gives it a smooth and warm tone, but it works just as well on a steel strung guitar.

 - Tempo - 119 bpm

 Get HUNDREDS of fingerstyle video lessons for an incredible 40% OFF!

 Take advantage of this brilliant offer and learn absolutely everything you need to know about fingerpicking.